 The reason why CMRA was introduced has a lot to do with the address.
 The biggest draw for a CMRA is the Real Street Address.

-• The CMRA Solution: The CMRA comes with an incredible solution that allows you to have a professional suite address (e.g., 9700 Stirling Road, Suite 110, Hollywood, Florida 33024).
+- The CMRA Solution: The CMRA comes with an incredible solution that lets you use a professional suite address (e.g., 9700 Stirling Road, Suite 110, Hollywood, Florida 33024).
 This adds instant credibility to a brand and allows business owners to register their LLCs without using their home address.

 2. The “Universal Receiver” Status